jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.14 Hillshade

-Calculates a hillshade raster from an input DEM.
+Calculates a hillshade raster from an input DEM..

 *Parameters*: